Tynemouth Lifeboat Station

-The Royal National Lifeboat Institution (RNLI) currently operates a lifeboat 17-34 Osier (ON 1263), on station since 2021, and a Inshore lifeboat Little Susie (D-829), on station since 2018.
+The Royal National Lifeboat Institution (RNLI) currently operates a All-weather lifeboat 17-34 Osier (ON 1263), on station since 2021, and a Inshore lifeboat Little Susie (D-829), on station since 2018.

 History

 In the late 1700s, two lifeboats were operated at Tynemouth by the Tyne Lifeboat Institution (TLI), both built by Henry Greathead, to an amalgamated design of both Greathead and William Wouldhave.
 At the time, the mouth of the River Tyne was particularly treacherous in poor weather, with many ships lost, but many lives saved.

 Safety would be radically improved in later years, with the construction of the North and South Tyne Piers, with building starting in 1854, finally completed in 1910.

 The first lifeboat, known as Original, was wrecked in 1830.
 The Tyne Lifeboat Institution would not have the funds for a replacement until 1833.
-In 1832, a request for a lifeboat was placed by the Port of Newcastle Shipwreck Association with the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS), who supplied a 26-foot Palmer-type non-self-righting lifeboat, arriving in October 1832, to be managed by the TLI.
+In 1832, a request for a lifeboat was placed by the Port of Newcastle Shipwreck Association, with the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS), who supplied a 26-foot Palmer-type non-self-righting lifeboat, arriving in October 1832, to be managed by the TLI.
 A new boathouse had been constructed at Prior's Haven.
 The boat was on service for 10 years, until it was badly damaged in 1842, and scrapped.

 The Tyne Institution would maintain their fleet of lifeboats, providing 2 new boats and a new boathouse at South Beach, South Shields.
 On 4 December 1849, the Tyne Institution lifeboat Providence was launched to the aid to the brig Betsy, which had run ashore at Herd sands.
 It was whilst Providence was alongside the vessel, when the lifeboat capsized.
 The Tyne was launched, and picked up the three survivors still holding onto the Providence, and North Shields lifeboat Northumberland rescued the crew of the Betsy, plus one lifeboat man who had managed to get aboard, but 20 of the 24 crew of the Providence were lost.